The Call for More Realistic Law Practice Training

 When selected to teach, each faculty member receives a resource book that explains the objectives and learning methods of the course and provides specific suggestions for particular teaching situations they may face.
 Topics include preparation for teaching, teaching through demonstration, techniques for leading group discussion, team teaching, oral critique, and providing feedback on student’s written work.

 About half of the course takes place in small discussion groups that provide ample opportunity for students to interact individually with the faculty.
 The course downplays lecturing as a teaching method.
 Practitioners perform demonstrations, participate in panel discussions, facilitate small-group exercises and discussions, evaluate student work, and act as resources for students’ questions about aspects of law practice.
-The class meets for eleven of the fourteen weeks of the semester.
-The work load of the course for students is substantial.
-The "breather" periods are essential to permit students (as well as the Lawyering Skills Course staff) to attend to other responsibilities.

 Practitioners also serve as role models for students who aspire to practice law as a career.
 The career plans of students who take the course are as diverse as the faculty who teach it.
 Recent graduates of the course regularly participate in the course by relating their experiences as new practitioners, playing the roles of clients in simulation activities, and on occasion serving as part of the faculty in areas of their own emerging practice expertise.